 This article contains affiliate links that may earn us a commission at no extra cost to you.
 Read our Disclosure for more.
 Thanks for your support!

-Last updated on March 2nd, 2024 at 01:53 pm
+Last updated on February 10th, 2026 at 02:45 pm

-The island’s nickname is Butterfly of the Aegean Sea, and a simple look at the map of Astypalaia is enough to understand why.
-So, get ready for a remarkable flight on this beautiful butterfly’s wings as we unfold all the fantastic things to see in Astypalaia (also spelt Astypalea), or Astropalia as locals affectionally call it.
+So, get ready for a remarkable flight on this beautiful butterfly’s wings as we unfold what to do in Astypalaia (also spelt Astypalea), or Astropalia as locals affectionately call it.

-How Many Days & What To Do in Astypalaia Greece
+How Many Days in Astypalaia Greece

 This is a panoramic shot of Chora as seen from Agios Konstantinos beach.